0xSardius/0xSardius/README.md

 - 👋 Hi, I’m @0xSardius
-- 👀 I’m interested in bringing more fun and freedom into people's lives with Web3.
+- 👀 I’m interested in using web3 technology to disrupt industries overly reliant on brand-based, third-party trust models.
-- 🌱 I’m currently learning React with Moralis to build dApps fast cross chain.
+- 🌱 I’m currently learning hybrid smart contract development with Chainlink, and React with Moralis to build dApps fast    cross chain.
-- 💞️ I’m looking to collaborate on building web3projects on Avalanche.
-Particularly NFT and DAO related projects.
-LFG!
+- 💞️ I’m looking to collaborate on building cross-chain, web3 projects that securely integrate on and off-chain data.
 - 📫Reach me @ 0xsardius@gmail.com

 <!---